Top Chef Power Rankings, Week 13: Italians Really Hate Foams

 Incredible.
 How did Family Bry stay in the competition this week?
 I’m just grateful that the cameras were there to capture the exact moment when Padma told him that the Italians said he was soulless, heartless, and without passion for aerating their 36-month-old parmesan.
 I was hoping for some unnecessarily harsh Italian food critiques and boy, this week’s episode delivered in spades.

 They also said his pesto was “neutered” and his violin squash “just stands there and watches while its wife has sex with other men.”
-Or something to that effect, I might not be translating it quite right.
+Or something to that effect… I might not be translating it quite right.

-In retrospect, there may have been some forshadowing that Bry Guy wasn’t entirely on the Italians’ wavelength:
+In retrospect, there may have been some foreshadowing that Bry Guy wasn’t entirely on the Italians’ wavelength:

 Nice job, man.
 You are crushing it.
 Fitting right in.
 For a second there I was convinced you were a local.